-Students may enroll in more than 18 units per semester or 8 units in summer session on or after the first day of instruction with an overload petition.
+Students may enroll in more than 18 units per semester or 8 units in summer session with an overload petition.
+Overload petitions can be submitted prior to the start of the semester if the class is still open and with approval from a counselor.
 Overload petitions must be submitted with an add code and approval by a counselor.